clach04/board-gamer-2d/README.md

 2d multiplayer html5 board game simulator.

+Check out https://github.com/swilbur/board-gamer-2d which has more recent changes.

 ## Demo

 Known to work with Node v8.11.1 (on Raspberry Pi, Raspbian Stretch) and v10.16.3 (Windows).